byevhen2/wp-background-processing/README.md

 `public $action`
 Should be set to a unique name.
-The length of option name is limited in 64 characters.
-So the length should be 35 symbols or less if the prefix is bigger.
+The length of option name is limited in 191 characters (64 characters before release of WordPress 4.4).
+So the length should be 162 symbols, or less if the prefix is bigger.
 Option name will consist of:
 * (5) prefix "wpbg" with separator "_"
-* (35 <=) action name of background process
+* (162 <=) action name of background process
 * (5) lock option suffix "_lock"
 * (19) WP's transient prefix "_transient_timeout_"